stolostron/cluster-backup-operator/README.md

 spec:
   maxBackups: 10 # maximum number of backups after which old backups should be removed
   veleroSchedule: 0 */6 * * * # Create a backup every 6 hours
-  veleroTtl: 72h # deletes scheduled backups after 72h; optional, backups never expire if option not set
+  veleroTtl: 72h # deletes scheduled backups after 72h; optional, backups never expires if option not set
 ```

-The `interval` value in the `spec` defines the time interval in minutes for running another backup.
-The interval takes into consideration the time taken to execute the previous backup; for example, if the previous backup took 60 minutes to execute, the next backup will be called after `interval` + 60 minutes.

-The `maxBackup` is a required property and represents the maximum number of backups after which the old backups are being removed.
+- `maxBackup` is a required property and represents the maximum number of backups after which old backups are being removed.

-The `veleroSchedule` is a required property and defines a cron job for scheduling the backups.
+- `veleroSchedule` is a required property and defines a cron job for scheduling the backups.

-The `veleroTtl` is an optional property and defines the expiration time for a scheduled backup resource.
+- `veleroTtl` is an optional property and defines the expiration time for a scheduled backup resource.
+A backup never expires if this property is not set.

 This is an example of a `restore.cluster.open-cluster-management.io` resource definition